gasparl/citapp_pc/paper/paper.md

 for now for research and replications; later possibly a widespread method for appropriate investigative and other authorities all over the world. [easily used by … all over the world] ….
 [At the same time, this is the very first publicly available application for a valid, scientifically proven lie detection method.

 By simply uploading it on any server, this application can also be made available online, where it can then be easily accessed anytime, from anywhere.
-(One online version is available through http://dx.doi.org/10.17605/OSF.IO/H3PEV) Once loaded into the browser, it may be again be used offline as well.
+(One online version is available through http://dx.doi.org/10.17605/OSF.IO/H3PEV.)
+Once loaded into the browser, it may again be used offline as well.

 # Acknowledgments

-Thanks to Bennett Kleinberg for inspiration and suggestions.
+Thanks to Bennett Kleinberg for inspiration.

 # References